justinux75/BlindTeX/README.txt

 	chmod a+x blt

-If all has gone fine, by typing ‘blt -h’ in the terminal you should obtain some ‘warnings’ about the parser and a ‘help’ of the use of the ‘mainBlindTeX.py’ script.
+If all has gone fine, by typing ‘blt -h’ in the terminal you should open an instance of the GUI BlindTeX or    some ‘warnings’ about the parser and a ‘help’ of the use of the ‘mainBlindTeX.py’ script.

+GUI USE:
+1.Just by typing 'blt' you should obtain an instance of the BlindTeX HUI, a windows with a menu bar and two text pannels.
+In one you can write an equation in LaTeX format (without the $' delimiters) and pressing Alt+L, it converts the equation to a natural descriptiion wchi appears in the second text pannel.
+2. If you want to convert a full LaTeX document, go to action menu > convert Document, and select the LaTeX document to convert to xhtml.

-USE:
+TERMINAL USE:
 We can use BTX in two ways:

 1. Converting full LaTeX documents.